 For each of the inducer colors in the experiment, identify the most frequently selected after-color.
 Make a table that visualizes the results, like the one in Figure 8.

 The most frequently perceived after-colors should be opponent values of the respective inducer colors.
 The reason is because color-sensitive cells in the human brain are mapped spatially—they respond to specific regions of space dependent on where the subject fixates their eyes.
 Normally, people move their eyes around, causing different cells to share the burden of responding to regions of external space.
 By fixating the disc in the inducer images (slide #1 in each pair), the observer causes the same groups of cells to respond in a sustained way to the saturated colors present in a given region of external space.
 During the fixation period, these cells respond heavily.
 Blue-sensitive cells produce large blue signals, yellow-sensitive cells produce large yellow signals, and so on.
-When the black and white image is suddenly shown, and while the observer still signals, these cells are no longer stimulated—there is no color in the image.
+When the black and white image is suddenly shown, and while the observer still fixates, these cells are no longer stimulated—there is no color in the image.
 But, because they were signalling so strongly a moment before, the rest of the brain interprets their sudden lack of activity as signalling the presence of an opponent color.
 The sudden lack of signalling in blue-sensitive cells is interpreted as the presence of yellow.
 The sudden lack of signalling in the yellow-sensitive cells is interpreted as the presence of blue, and so on.
 The brain interprets the absence of activity in color cells as indicating the presence of opponent colors, when in fact the lack of activity in this case is caused by the absence of color altogether.
 The brain is effectively tricked, causing people to see colors where there aren’t any because of the way it organizes color in terms of opponent dimensions.

 Applications